pixee/docs/docs/intro.md

 # Introducing Pixeebot 👋

 Pixeebot is a [GitHub app](https://github.com/apps/pixeebot/) that automatically improves your code.
-It acts like a developer on your team by reviewing your code for you, and recommending changes to enhance code quality, performance, and security.
+It acts like a developer on your team by reviewing your code, and recommending changes to enhance code quality, performance, and security.
 Pixeebot opens merge-ready pull requests (PRs) for each recommendation, so all you have to do is review and merge.

 Pixeebot is powered by our open source toolkit [codemodder](https://codemodder.io/), a pluggable framework for building expressive codemods.
 These codemods help power Pixeebot’s recommendations, and are continuously updated to ensure Pixeebot’s recommendations align with industry standards and best practices.